rabihkodeih/bootstrap-transfer/README.md

 Templating :

-You can specify actual the html where transfer will be
+You can specify the html where the bootstrap-transfer widget will be

     var t = $('#test').bootstrapTransfer({
 		'target_id' : 'multi-select-input',